lontoonsuomikoulu/website/README.md

 # Finnish School London Website

 This repository keeps track of issues related to the website at https://lontoonsuomikoulu.com.
-Development is done under squarespace.com
+Development is done through [squarespace.com](https://account.squarespace.com/)

 ## Update Backlog